nus-cs1010/2324-s1/docs/vim-quick-lessons.md

 `!fmt` tells `vim` to invoke the shell and run `fmt`.  `fmt` is another simple small Unix utility that takes in a text (from standard input) and spews out formatted text in the standard output.
 You will see that the width of the text has changed to the default of 65.

 You can try something that we have seen before.
-Reselect the text, and hit
+Select the text again, and hit
 ```
 :'<,'>!wc
 ```